-- It's important to treat your home office as a dedicated work space – don't just come home and start typing on the sofa
+- It's important to treat your home office as a dedicated work space – don't just come home and start typing on the lounge

 - The right measures can protect your physical and mental wellbeing, and that of anyone else who may be confined indoors with you

 - If you have to buy things with your own money, keep the receipts – you may be able to claim the money back through your employer and/or as a tax write-off

 The COVID-19 pandemic has meant many people have switched to working from home, either full- or part-time.
 But you can't just plop down on the couch and start chipping away at your to-do list.

 A dedicated work space will help put you in the mindset for work, keeping you focused, productive and in a positive state of mind.
 It also helps avoid physical issues like neck, shoulder and back pain.
 Though it takes time, it's worth the effort to get set up.
 If you're already set up, use this guide to review your home office and make some improvements.

 Setting up a dedicated space to work in your home is important

 If your employer hasn't supplied you with equipment to do your job, low-cost essential purchases or rentals may be covered by reimbursements or tax write-offs.
 If you do need to grab some stuff, speak to your boss and hold onto your receipts, but don't push your luck.
 Your employer is unlikely to reimburse you for a new Tesla on the grounds of "an essential COVID-19 purchase".

 And if you're on an especially tight budget, don't worry – you needn't spend a fortune on setting up a home office.

 The best option is to dedicate one room in your home to work, away from common areas.
 That way you can:

 - mentally associate that space with your job, as this makes it much easier to get work done